Practice overview

 • Advising the trustees of a high-value offshore trust in relation to a Beddoe application (during pupillage, with Elizabeth Houghton).

-• Drafting skeleton arguments and draft orders on behalf of trustees in a Part 8 Claim seeking orders from the Court replacing certain of the trustees and substituting a new trustee (during pupillage, with Elizabeth Houghton).
+• Drafting pleadings, skeleton arguments and draft orders on behalf of trustees in a Part 8 Claim seeking orders from the Court replacing certain of the trustees and substituting a new trustee (during pupillage, with Elizabeth Houghton).

 • Assisting Brian Green KC and Tom Roscoe, acting for a high net-worth client in opposing a beneficiary’s challenge to the trustee’s exercise of powers of appointment involving allegations of inadequate deliberation and breach of duty by protectors of a Guernsey trust (during pupillage).